Develop a Compelling Ecommerce Marketing Plan

 Given the wide range of marketing tools, there is always the chance that you could be led astray by the next shiny new concept in online marketing.
 That is why you need to develop an ecommerce marketing plan and stick to it until such time that the underlying assumptions of that plan change.

-When I talk of a plan, I am not referring to the kind that you would take to an investor.
-I am more interested in a plan that will help you solidify your thoughts, and formulate actionable strategies.
-Given below is a step-by-step approach that I have developed for the same.
-As a mentor to seed-stage entrepreneurs, I use this approach to ensure that they spend enough time thinking things through.
+Create a plan that will help you solidify your thoughts, and formulate actionable strategies.
+Given below is a step-by-step approach to ensure that you spend enough time thinking things through.

 Why Should People Buy From You?